QuantumFluxAlgo/crypto-arbitrage/feed-aggregator/README.md

 and sends alerts to `ALERT_CHANNEL` (default `alerts`).
 A health check is available at `http://localhost:8090/health`.

+Alerts are throttled so repeated errors with the same message within 60 seconds are suppressed.
+If Redis is unavailable, alert payloads are written to `alerts-fallback.log`.

 ## Tests

 Run the Python-based test suite after installing dependencies: